godric7/couchtard/README.md

 The streaming support is a parallelized, efficient way of querying large views.
-It basicaly is a node event stream, that will call a worker function with chunks of results untill done, and works as a drop-in replacement to the previous function.
+It basicaly is a node event stream, that will call a worker function with chunks of results untill done, and works as a drop-in replacement of bucket._view and bucket.gaze.

 It recognize two special view parameters
  * `chunkSize`: Maximum number of items to pass on to a worker function
  * `concurency`: Maximum number of simultaneous workers functions to call

-#### View
+#### stream.view

 ```javascript
 // Fetch results for items whose name start with "Shiny"